zoulakis/zoulakis.github.io/_pages/about.md

 Background
 ======
-Before moving to Sweden and start my master-level studies in ''All-Electric Propulsion Systems'' programme of Uppsala University, which I served as Teaching Assistant.
+I am experiencing master-level studies in ''All-Electric Propulsion Systems'' programme of Uppsala University, which I served as Teaching Assistant.
 I studied Electrical and Computer Engineering at Democritus University of Thrace.
 I was specialized in electronics and my diploma thesis was conducted under the supervision of [Georgios Ch.
 Sirakoulis](https://scholar.google.gr/citations?user=WhBartYAAAAJ&hl=el).
 During my bachelor studies I also enjoyed a professional research experience in National Center for Scientific Research [Demokritos](https://www.demokritos.gr/), as also a volunteer respective one in [Democritus Racing Team](https://drt-racing.duth.gr/en/).

 Education